 Diagnosis of Progressive Supranuclear Palsy

-Diagnosis of progressive supranuclear palsy is clinical (1).
+Diagnosis of progressive supranuclear palsy is based on the history and physical examination (1).

 MRI is usually done to exclude other disorders.
 In advanced cases, MRI shows a characteristic decrease in midbrain size that is best seen on midsagittal views and that causes the midbrain to be shaped like a hummingbird or emperor penguin.
 On axial views, the midbrain may resemble a morning glory (2).